pauldennis2/TextQuest/DungeonCreation.md

 * removeMonster (monster name) - removes all monsters with the given name from the room.
 * patrol (monster's patroller id) - moves the monster to the next room in its patrol route.
 * randomPatrol (monster's patroller id) - moves the monster to a random place in its patrol route.
+* setHeroStatus (status name) - gives the Hero the given status. **NOTE**: This MUST be prefaced with a + to indicate a positive status or a - to indicate negative (i.e. "+shield", "-poisoned")
+* removeHeroStatus (status name) - attempts to remove the given status from the Hero.
+Do NOT include the +/- mentioned above.

 #### MultiParam Events